lumpysimon/BlipPress/readme.txt

 = Why is there sometimes a delay before I see my latest journal entry on my website?

 When BlipPress retrieves an image from blipfoto.com it caches it for 10 minutes.
 This is to avoid exceeding the API limits specified by Blipfoto and to make blips on your website load faster (you can clear the cache by going to the BlipPress settings page and clicking 'Save settings').

+= Do you have a Blipfoto journal? =

+Of course!
+You can find me at [blipfoto.com/lumpysimon](http://blipfoto.com/lumpysimon).

 == Installation ==